mach-composer/mach-composer-cli/docs/src/tutorial/aws/step-3-setup-aws-services.md

 !!! info "No root AWS account yet?"
     Go to [AWS support](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)
-    for instructions on how to setup your AWS root account.
+    for instructions on how to set up your AWS root account.

 ### 2. Setup your Terraform configuration